 Zenshin Florence Caplow Zenshin Florence Caplow is an itinerant Soto Zen priest, vipassana practitioner, editor and writer.
 Her most recent book is The Hidden Lamp: Stories from Twenty-Five Centuries of Awakened Women.

-Beata Chapman Beata Chapman has practiced Zen with chronic nerve pain and post-traumatic stress disorder (PTSD) for 23 years.
+Hobu Beata Chapman Hobu Beata Chapman has practiced Zen with chronic nerve pain and post-traumatic stress disorder (PTSD) for 23 years.
 She studied with Katherine Thanas at Santa Cruz Zen Center and with Darlene Cohen until her untimely death, and received Dharma transmission from Tony Patchell in 2013.
 Beata continues the Suffering & Delight groups for people with chronic pain that Darlene founded nearly 20 years ago, and teaches an online S&D group she began for people not able to attend in person. [more]

 Junsei Jana Drakka Junsei Jana Drakka is a disciple of Zenkei Blanche Hartman.
 She became a priest in 2001, was Head Student in 2005, and became a practice leader in 2007.
 Jana ministers to low-income and homeless people and is on the board of Religious Witness with Homeless People.
 She received Dharma Transmission from Zenkei Blanche Hartman in May 2009.

 Zoketsu Norman Fischer (Senior Dharma Teacher) Zoketsu Norman Fischer is a poet and Zen Buddhist priest.
-For many years he has taught at the San Francisco Zen Center, the oldest and largest of the new Buddhist organizations in the West, where he served as Co-abbot from 1995-2000.
-He is presently a Senior Dharma Teacher there as well as the founder and spiritual director of the Everyday Zen Foundation, an organization dedicated to adapting Zen Buddhist teachings to Western culture.
+For many years he has taught at the San Francisco Zen Center, the oldest and largest of the new Buddhist organizations in the West, where he served as co-Abbot from 1995-2000.
+He is currently a Senior Dharma Teacher there as well as the founder and spiritual director of the Everyday Zen Foundation, an organization dedicated to adapting Zen Buddhist teachings to Western culture.

-Ryuge Gil Fronsdal Ryuge Gil Fronsdal was ordained as a Zen priest at SFZC and received Dharma Transmission from Sojun Mel Weitsman.
+Ryuge Gil Fronsdal Ryuge Gil Fronsdal, PhD, was ordained as a Zen priest at SFZC and received Dharma Transmission from Sojun Mel Weitsman.
 He has a doctorate in Buddhist Studies from Stanford University.
 He is a guiding teacher at the Insight Meditation Center in Redwood City.
 His translation of the Dhammapada is published by Shambhala Publications.